luiscoco/Spark_DataSources/README.md

 ![image](https://github.com/luiscoco/Spark_DataSources/assets/32194879/ceac3c57-76ab-47a8-86c8-fb011decf94e)

+This is a command to run a Docker container using the official PostgreSQL image from the Docker Hub.
+Let me break it down for you:

+**docker run:** This is the command to run a Docker container.

+**--name mypostgres:** This flag sets the name of the container to "mypostgres".
+You can use this name to refer to the container in other Docker commands.

+**-e POSTGRES_PASSWORD=password:** This sets an environment variable within the container.
+In this case, it's setting the password for the PostgreSQL user to "password".
+You can change "password" to whatever you prefer.

+**-p 5432:5432:** This flag maps the container's port 5432 (PostgreSQL's default port) to the host machine's port 5432.
+This means you can connect to the PostgreSQL database on the host machine using port 5432.

+**-d postgres:** This specifies the Docker image to use.
+In this case, it's using the official PostgreSQL image from Docker Hub.

+So, in summary, this Docker command is creating and running a PostgreSQL container named "mypostgres" with a specified password,

+mapping the container's PostgreSQL port to the host machine's port, and running it in the background (-d flag).

 3. We check the postegreSQL docker container is runnng.
 We also copy the ContainerID to execute it later.

 ```